wlwlw/SimpleTwitter/README.md

 **Creating User:**
 User need first sign up before posting any tweet or subscribing other users.
 For simplicity, we don’t allow user to delete account.

 **Subscribing/Unsubscribing:** Users can subscribe other users.
-By representing each subscription relation as a directed edge, we can represent user graph as a directed graph.
+Such subscription relations should be stored.

 **Posting Tweets:** Users can post tweet.
 Which can contains string and image.